 - Identifier is a unique identifier for your domain.
 It's purpose is only visual. - Workgroup is the workgroup of your domain in the old syntax (like NT4). - DNS name of the domain is the FQDN of your domain.
-The one that suffixes your account
+The one that suffixes your account names. - This server's name is the name that the server's account will have in your Active Directory.

-- This server's name is the name that the server's account will have in your Active Directory. - Sticky DC is the preferred domain controller to connect to. - Active Directory server is the IP or DNS name of one of the DC of the domain. - DNS server is the IP address of the DNS server of this domain.
-Make sure that the server you put there has the proper DNS entries for this domain. - OU is the OU in the Active Directory where you want to create your computer account. - ntlmv2 only forces the NTLNM authentication (802.1X on AD) to use the NTLM version 2. - Allow on registration would allow devices in the registration network to communicate with the DC.
+- Sticky DC is the preferred domain controller to connect to. - Active Directory FQDN FQDN of the Domain Controller. - Active Directory IP IP Address of the Domain Controller. - DNS server is the IP address of the DNS server of this domain.
+Make sure that the server you put there has the proper DNS entries for this domain. - OU is the OU in the Active Directory where you want to create your computer account. - Machine account password password of server's account in your Active Directory - Allow on registration would allow devices in the registration network to communicate with the DC. - additional machine accounts How many additional machine accounts will be created to handle NTLM authentication.
+By default 0.
+Means only 1 machine account will be created.
+Maximum is 10, you can only create 10 additional machine accounts.